-This narrative overview and analysis of the Cowley County Community College annual financial report is provided for readers of the financial statements for the fiscal year ended June 30, 2011.
+This narrative overview and analysis of the Cowley County Community College annual financial report is provided for readers of the financial statements for the fiscal year ended June 30, 2012.

-The College has implemented a new reporting format for fiscal year 2011.
+The College implemented a new reporting format for fiscal year 2011 which continues for fiscal year 2012.
 The College also implemented a new reporting format for fiscal year 2003, with significant changes in content and structure occurring each time.
-Because of these changes, much of the information in this document is not easily comparable to years prior and no prior year information is presented in these statements.
 The College feels the new reporting format will be more familiar to the end users of this report and provide more complete information going forward.